 Should You Buy?

 The Infinix GT 30 Pro is a proper midranger that brings serious value to the table.
-The Dimensity 8350 chipset delivers excellent performance, especially considering this is an under-Rs.
-50,000 gaming phones.
+The Dimensity 8350 chipset delivers excellent performance, especially considering this is a Rs.
+50,000 gaming phone.
 Plus, the addition of pressure-sensitive gaming triggers is sure to sway mobile gamers.

 It also features a 144Hz AMOLED display, which is practically unheard of in this price range.
 Powering the phone is a 5,500mAh battery with 45W fast charging that supports Bypass mode to keep things cool during gaming.
 And if that wasn’t enough, it even supports 30W wireless charging, again, extremely rare in this segment.